maxdemaio/music/src/content/blog/logic-shortcuts.md

 7. Open the loop browser: `o`
 8. Create new audio track: `option` + `cmd` + `a`
 9. Open mixer window: `cmd` + `2`
+  - also `x` will open the mixing board below and not in a new window
 10. Select: `s`
 11. Mute: `m`
 12. Bring selected track to current cursor: `;`